You are here

 Adam Seth Levine

 Adam Seth Levine is an Associate Professor in the Department of Government.
-He conducts research on two topics.

-All of this research informs, and is informed by, his teaching.
-He teaches courses on political campaigns, political communication, and the design of surveys and experiments.
+His research informs, and is informed by, his teaching.
+Thus far he has taught courses on political campaigns, political communication and engagement, and the design of surveys and experiments.
 These are a combination of undergraduate and Ph.D. level courses.